spearhead-amr/makeaware/README.md

 - [x] ADDED 7/11: widget-petri on desktop is not starting again after scrolling up
 - [x] ADDED 5/11: widget-timeline is a bit fast to see
 - [x] ADDED 7/11: widget-petri black fill not reverting
+- [x] widget-petri first, when going out do not show petri outlines
+- [x] widget-death on mobile style fix
 - [ ] FUTURE: #widget-amr-content > img: to be changed as code - carefully for mobile
-- [ ] widget-petri first, when going out do not show petri outlines
-- [ ] widget-death on mobile numbers under the title, make each step slightly bigger
 ### Workshop
 - [x] #abstract-text > h2: text smaller as Figma (it should be different than project-description) -> font-size: 3rem
 - [x] card: it should not be anchor the entire card but only the explore button